 6. Role of networks and communities

 Despite the new tools and techniques, you still need the best talent on board to make things happen.
 However, finding the right kind of talent is hard and something both corporations and startups struggle with.

-Therefore, collaboration with wider networks and communities to access talent that doesn’t exist in-house is necessary, and for startups, building strong relationships is often the only way to succeed.
+Therefore, business collaboration with wider networks and communities to access talent that doesn’t exist in-house is necessary, and for startups, building strong relationships is often the only way to succeed.

-Getting involved with different types of communities can bring in other great business opportunities and results.
+Getting involved with different types of communities can bring in other great business collaboration opportunities and results.
 Instead of only being active in the communities that are closest you, broadening the scope may open new, valuable doors and unlock some of the problems a company couldn’t solve alone.

-A classic example of collaboration between corporations and startups are corporate innovation hackathons.
+A classic example of business collaboration between corporations and startups are corporate innovation hackathons.
 In these hackathons, corporations are able to evangelize developers and startups, discover new business solutions, recruit top talent and raise brand awareness.

 Corporations often focus on profitability and risk aversion, which can be learned from startups, especially when developing new products and services.
 Startups also have a lesson or two to teach about the potential risks of experimenting vs. the risks of not experimenting at all.

 Nonetheless, all companies are likely to benefit from self-sufficient, growth-minded employees and an unrestricted flow of information, which is why collaboration between startups and corporations is definitely something worth cheering.